 Council works to reduce pollution and improve water quality in the Tweed.

-Council can only act on certain complaints, we share responsibility for water pollution issues with other government bodies (see below).
+We can only act on certain complaints - we share responsibility for water pollution issues with other government bodies (see below).

 Council receives calls about water pollution, odour, fish kills and algal bloom, especially in summer.

 Please use common sense when swimming in creeks and lakes.
 Coastal creeks closer to the sea are generally well flushed with seawater and less likely to be harmful.
 Swimming in cloudy or discoloured water is not recommended.

 For emergency water pollution incidents, call Fire and Rescue immediately on 000.

 Contact Council's Environmental Health Services on 02 6670 2400 for:

 - drinking water concerns